Evolv X1 Review

 Our Analysis and Test Results

-These shoes are of the softer variety, geared towards gym rats and pebble wrestlers who need sensitivity and edging performance and are less likely to spend 45 minutes on some cotton mouth inducing runout slab.
-They are stiffer and more versatile than the bank account leveling $200 Scarpa Drago, but don't have the support and crack climbing abilities as some of our favorite sporty shoes, the La Sportiva Solutions.
+These shoes are of the softer variety, geared towards gym rats and pebble wrestlers who need sensitivity and edging performance, but are unlikely to spend 45 minutes on some cotton mouth-inducing runout slab.
+They are stiffer and more versatile than the Scarpa Drago but don't have the support and crack climbing abilities as some of our favorite sporty shoes.

-Sized correctly, the X1s edge well, but the rubber is extremely soft and sticky, and some of our testers reported they felt the edge "rolled", a phenomenon we've experienced on some other Evolv models like the Shamans and the old Optimus Primes.
-They edge better than the super soft Scarpa Dragos and the clunky Black Diamond Momentums, but they can't touch the La Sportiva Genius, Solution or the Kataki when it comes to edging performance.
+Sized correctly, the Evolv X1 edges well, but the rubber is extremely soft and sticky, and some of our testers reported they felt the edge "rolled," a phenomenon we've experienced on some other Evolv models like the Shaman.
+They edge better than the many other super soft designs, but they can't touch a stiff, lace-up model when it comes to edging performance.

-These shoes fit narrower than the La Sportiva Kataki, our Top Pick for Crack Climbing, so climbing hand size cracks in the X1 is a no-go, especially for wider footed climbers.
-The toe profile is delightfully low, allowing us to weasel into a few green camalot sized cracks and flares sometimes encountered in sport climbing.
-If you've got narrow feet and you downsize these shoes down too tight, you might get away with a few full pitches of crack climbing, but we don't recommend it.
+These shoes are pretty narrow, so climbing hand size cracks in the X1 can be rather painful, especially for wider-footed climbers.
+The toe profile is delightfully low, which allowed us to weasel into a few green camalot sized cracks and flares sometimes encountered in sport climbing.
+If you've got narrow feet and you get these shoes down too tight, you might get away with a few full pitches of crack climbing, but we don't recommend it.

 Pocket climbing comes down to a shoe's edging ability combined with the shape of the toe.
-A pointy toe can fit into smaller, shallower pockets than some comfortable, symmetrical shaped shoe you'd use to climb El Cap.
-The X1 isn't too shabby in the pockets, but we preferred climbing pockets in a stiffer, better edging shoe.
+A pointy toe can fit into smaller, shallower pockets than a comfortable, symmetrical-shaped shoe you might use for a long multi-pitch route.
+The X1 isn't too shabby for the pockets, but we usually preferred climbing pockets in a stiffer, better edging shoe.
 When things get steep, the molded heel offered a snug and reliable fit for tricky heel hooks.

 These soft shoes are very sensitive, adding some versatility to such an aggressive shoe.
 If you haven't sized them painfully tight, you won't be totally out of luck when the climbing gets low angle and techy.
-They aren't as sensitive as the mega soft Scarpa Dragos, but we prefer a little more support for all the granite climbing in our Eastern Sierra testing zone.
+They aren't as sensitive as the softest shoes, but we prefer a little more support for longer, more sustained pitches.
 The Trax SAS rubber is super soft and sticking.
 Curiously, all the cat hair in our lead tester's house stuck to 4.2mm of rubber on the bottom of these shoes.
 We've never seen anything thing like this with climbing rubber.

 We're happy to see climbing shoe manufacturers trying to increase performance without raising the price.
-We hope to see more shoes like the X1.
-These are great for gym climbing, and are a huge step up from cheap, entry-level climbing shoes like the Evolv Defy and the Black Diamond Momentum.
+We hope to see more shoes like the Evolv X1.
+These are great for gym climbing and offer a big step up in performance from cheap, entry-level climbing shoes.